tdmartin102/ajrdatabase/README.md

   "(Join semantic) table on atrrib1 = attrib2".
 This enables better database engine optimization and eliminates the need for complex code to place join clauses based upon qualifier semantics.
-* I have completely ignored EOInterface so I have no idea what it's status is.
+* EOInterface compiles, but I have no idea what it's status is.
-* The EOModeler application code is very broken, which is a shame as apparently a ton of work went into it.
-I would love to get this working again as anyone that wants to use this will need some sort of working EOModeler application.
+* The EOModeler application code needs work, which is a shame as apparently a ton of work went into it.
+As of Jan 17th 2011 it compiles and runs.
+It is pre alpha at this point, but there is quite a bit that is working.
+I would love to get this working 100% again as anyone that wants to use this will need some sort of working EOModeler application.
   That said, the frameworks will work with any legacy EOModel file and most likely work with versions that are more current than